Last Updated on July 5, 2026 by Daniel Globe

 - The alley reflects local and visitor creativity and draws curious crowds.

-- Regular cleaning balances preservation with the site’s raw authenticity.
+- Regular cleaning balances preservation with the site’s raw, unpolished character.

 Mural and Mosaic Tour

-From the sticky, colorful layers of Bubblegum Alley, turn your attention to the wider downtown canvas where murals and mosaics animate storefronts, alleys, and plazas.
-You’ll wander through vibrant panels and tiled stories that honor local life, history, and riotous imagination.
-These works invite you to pause, reflect, and reclaim public space—free, accessible, and alive.
+From the colorful layers of Bubblegum Alley, turn your attention to the wider downtown canvas where murals and mosaics animate storefronts, alleys, and plazas — vibrant panels and tiled scenes that reflect local life and history.

 | Location | Type | Feeling |